-"Our biggest assets are not the machine or a bank account, but the knowledge, the skills and the commitment of our employees."
+"Our biggest assets are neither the machines nor bank accounts, but the knowledge, the skills and the commitment of our employees."

 This credo of our company's founder, Carl Benscheidt, is still valid today - without any restrictions.
 We live this fundamental conviction still today as the 5th generation by an open corporate culture, individual training programmes, an ergonomic design of the workplaces and confidence in our employees.